-The Bishop State Community College’s nursing programs have big news to celebrate.
+The Bishop State Community College’s nursing program has big news to celebrate.

 The Alabama Board of Nursing’s annual review of the nursing education programs finds Bishop State’s ADN program’s NCLEX pass rate at 93.5% for first-time exam writers in 2017.